Defi Protocol UwU Lend Suffers $19.3M Exploit: Arkham

 On-chain data shows that one wallet managed to siphon a collection of tokens including wrapped ether (WETH), wrapped bitcoin (WBTC) and stablecoins before trading the the majority of it out on Uniswap.

 It is currently unclear how the exploit took place.
-UwU Lend has not updated its X page and did not respond to CoinDesk's request for comment.
+UwU Lend wrote on X that it is still investigating the cause and that it will offer refunds to compensate impacted users.

 UwU Lend is a lending protocol set up by Quadriga CX founder Michael Patryn, who goes by the moniker "Sifu."

-Note: UPDATE (June 10, 14:46 UTC): Adds response from Uwu Lend.